 When it comes to choosing wedding invitations, the options are seemingly endless.
 As brides choose paper, colors, printing methods, and accents, the price can start to really add up.
-The average cost of wedding invitations is $5,000 to $8,000 for a set of 100 invitations, according to Katherine Hollensteiner of Cheree Berry Paper.
+The average cost of wedding invitations is $5,000 to $8,000 for a set of 100 invitations, according to Katherine Hollensteiner, senior project manager of Cheree Berry Paper.
 But that's just an average, of course.
-"I've seen brides pay much more and much less," she says, adding that brides should set aside 4 to 6 percent of their overall budget for wedding invitations.
+"I've seen brides pay much more and much less," she says, adding that brides should set aside four to six percent of their overall budget for wedding invitations.

-Unless you regularly interface with your local stationery store and printing press, it can be confusing to understand the all the options and how they'll affect your wedding invitation budget.
-Read on for a rundown of the different options and how they affect the wedding invitation budget, plus discover seven ways to save.
+Unless you regularly interact with your local stationery store and printing press, it can be confusing to understand all of the options and how they'll affect your wedding invitation budget.
+Read on for a rundown of the different options.

 Wedding Invitation Printing Methods

 "The biggest factor that goes into the wedding invitation prices is the way the invitation is printed," says Kristen Armstrong, COO of Cheree Berry Paper.
 "The cost of the paper itself—while there is going to be some variance—isn't going to make a huge difference when you're talking about 100 to 200 invitations."
 Here are the four ways wedding invitations are printed and how they affect the price.

 "The most budget-friendly option is digital printing," says Armstrong.
 "This involves setting up a file on the computer and hitting print.
 Because everything is done digitally without the need to manually mix ink, it's a good choice for anyone who is printing invitations where there are many colors."
 An invitation suite with all four cards, digitally printed, will probably run you anywhere from $700 to $1,200 for a set of 100.